 4. Don’t give unsolicited advice to ‘take a deep breath’ or to ‘calm down’.
 This kind of advice – which is usually given with the best of intentions – can increase anxiety and make the stuttering worse.

 5. Don’t pretend the stuttering isn’t there.
 Make sure the student is getting appropriate help.
 Evidence-based treatments are available, but stuttering gets harder to treat with age, with early treatment strongly recommended for school-aged children.

 A student might already be in treatment.
 If so, ask the parents whether you can speak with the child’s speech pathologist for further advice specific to the child and to coordinate care.
 If not, recommend to the parents that they get in touch with a speech pathologist as a matter of priority.

 More resources for teachers

-and this fact sheet, which contains a number of suggestions consistent with the tips above.
+and these tips, which contains a number of suggestions consistent with the tips above.

 - The Lidcombe Program for children who stutter

 - The Lidcombe Program for stuttering: my 10 favourite therapy activities

 - Why does the Lidcombe Program for childhood stuttering work: a case of “words will never hurt me”?

 - The Westmead Program for children who stutter